 The flu vaccine reduced the incidence of pneumonia by 42%, and hospitalization for any reason by 15% in HF patients, compared to a control group given placebo.

-PHRI’s international trial was presented at today’s session of Late Breaking Clinical Trials, by IVVE’s principal investigator, Mark Loeb.
+PHRI’s international trial was presented remotely by IVVE’s principal investigator, Mark Loeb, at ACC 2022: Late Breaking Clinical Trials today.

 The vaccine’s benefits were even more pronounced during flu season – reducing pneumonia cases by 50%, and reducing heart attacks, strokes and cardiovascular-related deaths by 20%, notes Loeb, Division Director, Infectious Diseases, McMaster University.